-North Carolina’s The Asound seem to have recently burst onto the underground music scene with constant abound.
+North Carolina’s The Asound seems to have recently burst onto the underground music scene with constant abound.

-The band have made their presence known with some fantastic live appearances, including our own regional showcase, Steel & Stone Festival (fest review here).
-Smitten with the band as I am, I even interviewed them recently which you can view at this location, if you missed it the first time.
+The band has made their presence known with some fantastic live appearances, including our own regional showcase, Steel & Stone Festival (fest review here).
+Smitten with the band as I am, I even interviewed them recently which you can view here, if you missed it the first time.

 “Commanding The Sword” is a powerhouse player of bluesy, ballsy attitude.
 A slowly simmering song of chunky riffs and hammering rhythms.
 Things are topped off with some very straightforward vocals, while “Loanin‘” is as crushingly thick and abrasive as the original.
 Slow churning and manufactured with the murky doom overtones of the Floor’s blueprinted source, the shouted vocals and semi-industrial music is searing.

 Stream it now and remember, it is out now, but only in extremely limited numbers.
 Get yours NOW at The Asound Bandcamp page here.